lbighetti/guia.elm-lang.pt/book/README.md

 <!--
 If you are on the fence, I can safely guarantee that if you give Elm a shot and actually make a project in it, you will end up writing better JavaScript and React code.
 The ideas transfer pretty easily!
 -->
 Se você está em cima do muro, dê uma chance e utilize Elm num projeto. É muito possível que depois disso você acabe escrevendo um código melhor em Javascript e React.
-As idéias do que você vai aprender são facilmente transferíveis!
+As ideias do que você vai aprender são facilmente reaproveitáveis!

 <!--
 ## A Quick Sample